gilch/hissp/README.md

 Batteries are not included because Python already has them.
 Hissp's standard library is Python's.
 There are only two special forms: ``quote`` and ``lambda``.
-Hissp does include a few basic macros and reader macros, just enough to write native unit tests, but you are not obligated to use them when writing Hissp.
+Hissp does include a few basic macros, just enough to write native unit tests, but you are not obligated to use them when writing Hissp.